Intercom names new CEO as it gains Facebook and Amazon as clients

 Software platform

+Its products enable companies to communicate easily with customers through their own websites and apps, on social media and by email.

-The company currently employs 600, of whom about 250 are in Dublin.
+The company currently employs 600 people, of whom about 250 are in Dublin.

 Ms Peacock said the company had increasingly been “slipping into the mainstream” over the past few years, with many of the world’s biggest brands becoming clients as they seek to respond better to customers online.